SGM Herbert A. Friedman (Ret.)

 An L&L Company is made up of the following subordinate units:

-Company Headquarters Platoon: Headquarters; administration; motor; mess; supply and operations.
+Company Headquarters Platoon: Headquarters; administration; transportation; food; training, supply and operations.

 What was the history of the 5th Loudspeaker and Leaflet Company?
 I have edited the booklet and some of the pertinent comments are: